NTNUI/koiene-booking-h20/README.md

 ## Examples of implementing new features in the backend

 ### Implementing a new endpoint
 An example of an implemented feature includes the possibility to list bookings for the sit-panel.
-To do this the following files were created:
+To do this the following files were created or changed:

 + `backend/ntnui/apps/koie_booking/serializers/booking_sit.py`
 + `backend/ntnui/apps/koie_booking/tests/test_booking_sit_serializer.py`